 M.Phil.
-Dissertation: Examiner's Evaluation Report
+Dissertation : Examiner's Evaluation Report

-1. Name of the Candidate :
+- 1. Name of the Candidate

-Reference No. •
+- 2. Reference No.

-3. Title of the Dissertation :
+- 3. Title of the Dissertation

-4. Overall Assessment : Place the thesis in ANY ONE of the following categories by a tick (\Box) mark.
+- 4. Overall Assessment

+: Place the thesis in ANY ONE of the following categories by a tick (\Box) mark.

 (Strikeout the statements which are not applicable)

-(a) I recommend the acceptance on the standard attained COMMENDED/COMMENDED ed, he dissertation in the present and further based I classify the work as HIGHLY
+(a) I recommend the acceptance of the dissertation in the present and further based on the standard attained, I classify the work as HIGHLY COMMENDED/COMMENDED

-COMMENDED, COMMENT ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, (or)

-- of the dissertation.
-However, the candidate as indicated in my detailed report and place

-iva- -Voce Examination Board but the corrected
+(b) I recommend the acceptance of the dissertation.
+However, the candidate shall incorporate the corrections indicated in my detailed report and place the corrected copy to the Viva-Voce Examination Board but the corrected thesis need not be sent to me

-(or)

-in tl this stage and the candidate shall incorporate he dissertation and the corrected thesis along ons shall be sent to me.
+(c) I defer my recommendation at this stage and the candidate shall incorporate the suggested modifications in the dissertation and the corrected thesis along with the candidate's clarifications shall be sent to me.

-(1) I; 41 1 (or)

-(d) I reject the dissertation for the ne r reasons set out in my detailed report

-(e) Marks awarded (Maximum M 1ark ks :100)
+- (d) I reject the dissertation for the reasons set out in my detailed report - (e) Marks awarded (Maximum Marks :100)

-No report in about 300 words (or long sed. ion in ANY ONE of the above categories, a detailed ger, if necessary) on the strength and weakness of Also enclose a list of questions/ clarifications, if Viva-Voce Examination.
+Note: In addition to placing the dissertation in ANY ONE of the above categories, a detailed report in about 300 words (or longer, if necessary) on the strength and weakness of the dissertation shall be enclosed.
+Also enclose a list of questions/ clarifications, if any, to be asked during the public Viva-Voce Examination.

-Da te: Signature of the Examiner:

-Pla CA' (not to be typed)
+Date: Signature of the Examiner: (not to be typed)

-1 10 СС.
-Name in BLOCK Letters :
+Place: Name in BLOCK Letters :

-Ad dress:
+Address :